jtesta/ssh-mitm/README.md

 * Support SFTP MITM'ing.
 * Add port forwarding support.
+* Regex substitute the output of *ssh-keygen* when a user tries to check the host key hash. >:]
 * Create wrapper script that detects when user is trying to use key authentication only, and de-spoof them automatically.